The journey to top rankings on search engine result pages (SERPs) begins with keyword research.

 The location and language filters are helpful if local SEO is your priority, or you want to target an audience in a particular geographic location.

-Here, I’ll proceed ahead with the keyword weight loss, location Anywhere, and language English.
+Here, I’ll proceed with the keyword weight loss, location Anywhere, and language English.

 This is the result you get when you search for the keyword weight loss.